 PG | | Comedy, Crime, Drama

-Henry Gondorff: What's your problem?
+Henry Gondorff: What's your hurry?

 The opening animated logo for Universal Pictures is in 1930s style, matching the movie's setting, instead of the 1970s version.

-Dive deep into IMDb Picks, Amazon Originals, and more.
+Dive deep into everything about the 2018 Oscars, superhero movies and TV series, IMDb Picks, and more.